UtkarshVerma/hugo-dream-plus/README.md

 After this, just open your MarkDown card/post and provide the parameters for the card/post.

-### Table of contents (Post view only)
-This theme is capable of indexing out the headings into a clean table of contents for bettering browsing through long posts.
-It can be enabled/disabled by modifying the `enableToc` config variable accordingly.

 ### Image background
 To enable setting images as background, you'll have to disable **random colour background** first by setting `enableColorBG` to false.
 Also, enabling image background feature requires the modification of two variables, namely `bgImage` and `bgList`.
 If you prefer a single image background, then simply set the value of `bgImage` as the absolute path of your image.
 For example,